Vaughan, Texas

-Vaughan is an unincorporated community in southern Hill County in Central Texas.
-It is located approximately eight miles south of Hillsboro, at the intersection of Farm Roads 1947 and 310, and roughly half a mile from Aquilla Lake.
+Vaughan is an unincorporated community in southern Hill County in Central Texas, United States.
+The community is located approximately eight miles south of Hillsboro, at the intersection of Farm Roads 1947 and 310, and roughly half a mile from Aquilla Lake.

 History

-The first anglo settlement, named Willow, was located two miles to the east.
+The first Anglo settlement, named Willow, was located two miles to the east.
 The community included a church and a school.
 Vaughan was likely named after a local resident in the 1880s, Dr. B. H. Vaughan.
 A post office was established in 1885, and a population of twenty-five was recorded in 1890.
 The community also featured a general store, a wagonmaker and a physician at this time.
-A cotton gin was constructed in 1898 and a Baptist Church was built around 1900.
-A methodist church was also founded around this time.
-By 1915 the Vaughan and Willow schools had been consolidated.
+A cotton gin was constructed in 1898 and a Baptist Church was built circa 1900.
+A Methodist church was also founded around this time.
+By 1915, the Vaughan and Willow schools had been consolidated.
 By the 1930s, the population was fifty.
 The population remained steady until the 1960s.
-A tornado killed seven people in Vaughan in 1959 with a number of buildings, including its churches being destroyed.
+A tornado killed seven people in Vaughan in 1959, with a number of buildings, including its churches, being destroyed.

-By the 1970s, the population had increased to seventy, however by the 1980s, the Baptist church was the only institution still in operation.
+By the 1970s, the population had increased to seventy; however, by the 1980s, the Baptist church was the only institution still in operation.
 In 2010, the population was seventy-five.